Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely gender of up to 100 names, each given a local context (ISO2 country code).*
+*Returns the most likely gender of up to 100 first names and last names using their geographic context.*

 > Body parameter